COVID-19: Centre recommends increasing bed capacity in Mumbai

 The IMCT on Wednesday visited quarantine facilities and transit camps at Dharavi to assess the corrective measures taken by the state government.
 "The COVID-19 cases in Dharavi have not increased in the last couple of days, indicating that our containment strategy has been working in the area, which has five containment zones," he said.

-The team was accompanied by Tope and officials from the state health department and the BMC during the visit..
+The team was accompanied by Tope and officials from the state health department and the BMC during the visit.
+Meanwhile, assistant commissioner of G/North ward Kiran Dighavkar said the Central committee had expressed its satisfaction over the civic body's fever clinic concept and suggested that it be replicated in other parts of the city as well.

+"There is a need to isolate infected people as soon as possible to contain the spread of the infection," he said.
+When asked about the civic body's plans to increase testing in Dharavi, Dighavkar said, "Compared to other areas of the city, coronavirus reached Dharavi late, as the first case was reported on April 1.
+The BMC has tested as many as 700 people from the area so far, and that in itself is a significant number."
+PTI ND ARU ARU

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)